marie-caro/Radar---Air-Traffic-Simulation-Panel/README.md

 # Before cloning the repository
 Having the csfml library installed: https://www.sfml-dev.org/download/csfml/

-# How to run the game
+# How to run the project
 ```
 $ ./my_radar path/to/file
 OR